omasanori/schemebib/README.md

 ## License

-To the extent possible under law, we has waived all copyright and related or neighboring rights to Scheme Bibliography.
+To the extent possible under law, we have waived all copyright and related or neighboring rights to Scheme Bibliography.
 See LICENSE for details.